KapoorAkshit18/nasscom-vsd-soc-design-workshop/README.md

-Virutal machine by oracle is utilized as most of the VLSI tools are based on linux so it provides isolated environment for working effectively.Linux has more advantage and for critical process like chip design which is the brain of any device or machine is a preferred choice.
+Virutal machine by oracle is utilized as most of the VLSI tools are based on linux so it provides isolated environment for working effectively.Linux has more advantage and for critical process like chip design which is the brain of any device or machine is a preferred choice.This documentation is more of picture based (means do the steps by keeping the images as a reference in your mind) so follow accordingly.

 Magic Tool
 As per Fossi Dial up